Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 Method alpha Penalty Zeroes coefs?
 Pick when

-Ridge 0 L2 squared No Multicollinearity; keep every predictor
+Ridge 0 L2 squared No Multicollinearity, keep every predictor

-Elastic Net 0 to 1 Mixed Yes, groupwise Correlated predictor groups with sparsity
+Elastic Net 0 to 1 Mixed Yes, group-wise Correlated predictor groups with sparsity

 Key moves to remember: